-noted that the proposed definition contained the words ‘distribution grid’ but that this was not in keeping with the language used throughout the DCUSA.
-The Working Group agreed that replacing the words ‘distribution grid’ with ‘DNO/IDNO Party's Distribution System’ is better aligned to the terminology of Schedule 32.
-Therefore, the Working Group’s proposed definition for Eligible Services is:
+The Working Group noted that the only difference between the CUSC definition and the version contained in the Change Proposal form for DCP 387 was that ‘NETS’ had been replaced by ‘distribution grid’.
+The consensus of the Working Group was that the words ‘distribution grid’ were not in keeping with the language used throughout the DCUSA and had no assigned meaning.
+The Working Group were also of the view that the minor divergence from the definition contained in the CUSC was necessary in order to make it applicable for the purposes of the DCUSA.
+Therefore, the Working Group agreed that replacing the words ‘distribution grid’ with ‘DNO/IDNO Party's Distribution System’ would better align to the terminology used in Schedule 32.

+The Working Group’s proposed definition for Eligible Services is: